Reading Time: 4 minutes

 Social media is having a major influence on how lifters and trainees think their bodies can actually look.

-Many folks are trying to build bodies comparable to well-known social media personalities who appear as if their physiques were taken straight out of the Avengers.
+As a result, many folks are trying to build bodies comparable to well-known social media personalities.
+Many of these social media fitness personalities have physiques comparable to the Avengers.

 You can naturally develop an fantastic body.
 But unless you are willing to take anabolic steroids, pro-hormones, have surgical procedures, or Photoshop every single picture you post, you will not develop those cartoon-like, superhuman-type IG physiques.